happymimimix/MIDI-3.0-and-4.0/README.md

 Without a standardized MIDI 4.0, you're forced to lose all your beautiful automation envelopes and suffer for the extradentary long export and import time.

 However, if both of the DAWs you're using happened to implement support for MIDI Format Version 4.0, then you can quickly export your project in literal MILLE SECONDS and import it into the other DAW with all your automation envelops perfectly preserved!

+# Why do I believe the invention of MIDI Format Version 3.0 and 4.0 is more meaningful than Format Version 2.0?

 The biggest problem I encountered when trying to incorporate MIDI 2.0 into my workflow was the fact that 99% of the software I use doesn't support 2.0 at all.